misskey-dev/misskey-hub/src/en/docs/install/bash.md

 ## Procedures
 ### 1. SSH
 Connect to the server via SSH.
-(If you have the desktop open, open the shell.)
+(If you have the server's desktop open, open the shell.)

 ### 2. Clean up
 Make sure all packages are up to date and reboot.